Customer Acquisition & Growth

 Step #5: Conversion

 It's official—they're making the commitment.
 Your efforts were rewarded, and they are hitting the "Buy Now" button.
-This is where Your checkout process, user experience, and payment options play a significant role in converting intent into action.
+This is where your checkout process, user experience, and payment options play a significant role in converting intent into action.

 Step #6: Post-Purchase Engagement

 The relationship doesn't end with the purchase.
 It is critical to keep customers engaged after the transaction.
 Follow-up emails, customised advice, and great customer service are all part of this.
-Check to see whether they're satisfied and offer outstanding support.
-This fosters trust and promotes repeat business.

 Step #7: Loyalty and Advocacy